homomorfismo/blog/about.md

 Some of my hobbies are:

 - math (duh),
-- sharing videos on YouTube (my channel is in Spanish, though),
 - museums and theatre,
 - reading (see if you like what I read, I share it on [goodreads](https://www.goodreads.com/homomorfismo)),
 - role-playing games and board games,